neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/howto/data_analysis/ffmpeg.md

 Note: [Syntax to express time duration in ffmpeg commands](https://ffmpeg.org/ffmpeg-utils.html#time-duration-syntax)

-Alternative: via sleap-io (although note that sleap-io does not re-encode)

 > the difference between input and output seeking is on where the output stream starts and how much decoding work is done to get there